Changeling (film): Critical response

 The film's screening at Cannes met with critical acclaim, prompting speculation it could be awarded the Palme d'Or.
 The award eventually went to Entre les murs (The Class).
 Straczynski claimed that Changeling's loss by two votes was due to the judges' not believing the story was based on fact.
 He said they did not believe the police would treat someone as they had Collins.
 The loss led to Universal's request that Straczynski annotate the script with sources.
 Although the positive critical notices from Cannes generated speculation that the film would be a serious contender at the 2009 Academy Awards, the North American theatrical release met with a more mixed response.
 As of June 2020, the film holds a 62% approval rating on review aggregator Rotten Tomatoes, based on 210 critical reviews, with an average rating of 6.3/10.
 The website's critical consensus states, "Beautifully shot and well-acted, Changeling is a compelling story that unfortunately gives in to convention too often."
-Metacritic, which assigns a weighted average rating to reviews from mainstream critics, reported a score of 63 out of 100 based on 38 reviews, indicating "generally favorable reviews".
-The film's reception in several European countries was more favorable, and in the United Kingdom 83% of critics listed by Rotten Tomatoes gave Changeling a positive review.
+Metacritic, which assigns a weighted average rating to reviews from mainstream critics, reported a score of 63 out of 100 based on 38 reviews, indicating "generally favorable" reviews.
+The film's reception in several European countries was more favorable, and in the United Kingdom 83% of critics listed by Rotten Tomatoes gave Changeling positive reviews.

 Todd McCarthy of Variety said Jolie was more affecting than in A Mighty Heart (2007) because she relied less on artifice.
 He also noted a surfeit of good supporting performances, Michael Kelly's in particular.
 Oliver Séguret of Libération said the cast was the film's best feature.
 He praised the supporting actors and said Jolie's performance was forceful yet understated.
 Kirk Honeycutt of The Hollywood Reporter said Jolie shunned her "movie star" persona to appear vulnerable and resolute.
 He perceived the supporting characters—Amy Ryan's excepted—as having few shades of gray.
 David Ansen, writing in Newsweek, echoed the sentiment, but said that "some stories really are about the good guys and the bad".
 He said that with the distractions of Jolie's celebrity and beauty put aside, she carried the role with restraint and intensity.
 Manohla Dargis of The New York Times felt that Jolie's celebrity was distracting enough to render her unconvincing, and David Denby of The New Yorker said that, while Jolie showed skill and selflessness, the performance and character were uninteresting; he said Collins was one-dimensional, lacking desires or temperament.
 He cited similar problems with Malkovich's Briegleb, concluding, "The two of them make a very proper and dull pair of collaborators."